 13. Accept and Adapt to Change

-Change is a constant factor that every individual face, regardless of the field he may belong to.
+Change is a constant aspect every individual faces, regardless of the field he/she may belong to.
 Accept that translation is also similar to other fields and is changing every day.
 Adapt yourself to this change as it happens as that would not only keep you on track, it would also motivate you in the right direction.

 14. Interact with New People